承徳二年二月二日 Shōtoku 2 {1098} 2.2

 -

-The function of bettō was generally that of head or supervisor; various institutions were led by supervisors that were labelled bettō.
-Often they would be court-appointed superintendents at a temple or shrine, but the term was also applied to the head of the Royal Police (kebiishi 検非違使), the supervisor of large aristocratic households, and of shōen estates, among other functions. (日本国語大辞典).
+The function of the superintendent, or bettō, was generally that of head or supervisor; they led various office or units of government, such as the Royal Police as well as official temples.
 According to Kugyō bunin 公卿補任, the bettō post held by Kinzane was that of Head of the Royal Police. ↩

 -

-Fujiwara no Kinzane (1053–1107) was a high-ranking courtier, who had been on the Council of State since 1080.
-As uncle to Toba Tennō 鳥羽天皇 Kinzane would get on less than cordial terms with Tadazane around the time of the new sovereign's accession, but it is unclear whether the relationship between Tadazane and his immediate relatives was already cool at this time. ↩
+Fujiwara no Kinzane (1053–1107) was a high-ranking courtier who had been on the Council of State since 1080.
+As uncle to Toba Tennō 鳥羽天皇, Kinzane would be on less than cordial terms with Tadazane around the time of the new sovereign's accession, but it is unclear whether the relationship was already cool at this time. ↩

 -

-Middle Councillor (chūnagon 中納言) was one of the posts on the Council of State.
+The middle councillor (chūnagon 中納言) was a member of the Council of State.
 At this moment in time, six people held the position of Middle Councillor at the Second Rank, with an additional three individuals at Third Rank (公卿補任).
-The Denryaku editors assume this Middle Councillor to refer to Fujiwara no Tsunezane. ↩
+The Denryaku editors assume this Middle Councillor to be Fujiwara no Tsunezane. ↩

 -

-Fujiwara no Tsunezane (1068?–1131?) was a high-ranking courtier, who held a post on the Council of State as Middle Councillor.
-Unlike the other second rank middle councillors, he did not occupy any simultaneous posts at this moment, making him the most likely candidate for this identification (see 公卿補任).
-Not much seems to be known about Tsunezane's affiliations. ↩
+Fujiwara no Tsunezane (1068?–1131?) was a high-ranking courtier, who held a post on the Council of State as Middle Councillor. ↩

 -

-Controllers (benkan 弁官) were responsible for the communication between the Council of State and the various ministries and offices of the Ritsuryō State.
+Controllers (benkan 弁官) were responsible for communications between the Council of State and the various ministries and provinces.
 There were two Controller's Offices (Left and Right), with the Left Controller's office responsible for the crucial "left" Ministries: Residential Palace Affairs, Personnel, Civil Affairs, Popular Affairs.
-For details, see the Memo on Late Heian Bureaucracy by professor Onoe Yōsuke 尾上陽介 (Tokyo Historiographical Institute). ↩
+For details, see the Memo on Late Heian Bureaucracy by Onoe Yōsuke 尾上陽介 (USCPPJS). ↩

 -

-Fujiwara no Suenaka (1046–1119) was a high-ranking courtier, who held a post on the Council of State as Junior Councillor (国史大辞典).
-Additionally, alongside holding a number of other key posts, he oversaw construction works at the Fujiwara family temple at Kōfukuji, suggesting his high standing within the Fujiwara clan (公卿補任). ↩
+Fujiwara no Suenaka (1046–1119) was a junior councillor (国史大辞典).
+He also oversaw construction work at the Fujiwara family temple at Kōfukuji, suggesting his wealth (公卿補任). ↩

 -